winterdharma/DharmaPearls/01_agama/dirgha/index.md

 DĀ 24 [Dhruva](DA_24.html) (∥ [DN 11](https://suttacentral.net/dn11){: target="_blank"}) [T 1.101b15]

 A layman named Dhruva encourages the Buddha to instruct the monks to impress people with displays of miraculous abilities, but the Buddha demurs, saying that it would be unwise.
 He then tells Dhruva the story of Asvajit’s search throughout the heavens for a god who knows how to cease the four elements of the body forever.
 Failing to find any answers, he returns to the Buddha, who likens him to a mariner’s bird used to spot land when out to sea.
 Asvajit gets his answer in the form of a pair of famous verses.
 {: .synopsis}

+DĀ 25 [The Naked Wanderer](DA_25.html) (∥ [DN 8](https://suttacentral.net/dn8){: target="_blank"}) [T 1.102c25]

+A Non-Buddhist wandering ascetic from the Kāśyapa clan pays the Buddha a visit and asks about the allegation that the Buddha had denounced all the traditional practices of self-mortification and those who practiced them.
+The Buddha gives him a teaching about the difference between his method and that of self-mortifying ascetics.
+{: .synopsis}

 DĀ 27 [The Fruits of the Ascetics](DA_27.html) (∥ [DN 2](https://suttacentral.net/dn2){: target="_blank"}) [T 1.107a20]